 The Delaware Epidemiological Profile is prepared annually by the Delaware State Epidemiological Outcomes Workgroup, a coalition of organizations and offices in the state that have and use analytical data concerning drug and alcohol use and abuse in Delaware.

-The Epidemiological Profile Report contains data from over 18 different data sources, such as the Delaware School Survey, Treatment Epidsode Data, Behavioral Risk factor Surveillance System, Youth Risk Behavior Survey, the National Survey on Drug Use and Health and many more.
+The Epidemiological Profile Report contains data from approximately 40 different data sources, such as the Delaware School Survey, Treatment Episode Data, Behavioral Risk Factor Surveillance System, Youth Risk Behavior Survey, the National Survey on Drug Use and Health, and many more.

 Note that research concerning human beings is rarely exact and the reliability of survey data is dependent upon many factors, including the size of the population surveyed and the wording of the questions, which may differ from one survey to another.
 Small differences from year to year may not be as important as consistent trends or significantly large differences.